Skip to content

 maintenance({

-// Maintenance mode is enabled by default
+enabled: true, // Maintenance mode enabled

-template: "simple", // Options: 'simple', 'countdown', 'construction' or path to custom template
+template: "simple", // Options: 'simple', 'countdown', 'construction' or imported template content

 title: "Site Under Maintenance",

-"We are performing scheduled maintenance.
+description: "We are performing scheduled maintenance.
 Please check back soon.",

 // Other optional parameters...